-The term "Changeables" refers to an idea or characteristic that can be modified or adjusted.
+The term "Changeables" refers to an idea or characteristic that has the ability to be modified or adjusted.
 The term "wind speed" is used to describe the measurement of the horizontal velocity of moving air.
 The measurement is typically expressed in units such as meters per second (m/s).
 The aforementioned element has a significant impact on the overall productivity of a windmill.
-The kinetic energy of the wind is utilized by the wind turbine to produce electrical power.
+The kinetic energy of the wind is utilized by the wind turbine in order to produce electrical power.
 The rotation of the generator's shaft causes the magnetic coils to sweep.
-The wind exerts a force on the axis, causing it to rotate and initiate the revolution.
+The wind exerts a force on the axis, causing it to rotate and initiating the revolution.
 The rotation of the device generates an electric current [9].
 The artificial wind source used for control, such as a regular electric fan or hair dryer, will remain unchanged.